tinacious/vscode-tinacious-design-syntax/README.md

 **Tinacious Design Syntax** is a syntax theme that uses a bright palette of colours including pink, blue, turquoise, green, purple, and orange.

+This syntax theme is available in both dark and light variations.

 Install it from the [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=tinaciousdesign.theme-tinaciousdesign) marketplace today.